-The XT3 servers offer flexible configurations up to 8-channel SD/HD and, optionally, 6-channel 3D/1080p.
+The XT3 servers offer flexible configurations up to 12 channels SD/HD, and optionally 3D or 1080p.

 XT3 servers work with SAS disks: they are equipped with internal SAS disk array and/or can be connected to a SAS-HDX external SAS disk array.